groupdocs-search/GroupDocs.Search-Docs/net/developer-guide/advanced-usage/scaling/configuring-search-network.md

 Once the search network configuration is complete, you must call the [CompleteConfiguration](https://reference.groupdocs.com/search/net/groupdocs.search.scaling.configuring/configurator/completeconfiguration/) method, which will return an instance of the [Configuration](https://reference.groupdocs.com/search/net/groupdocs.search.scaling.configuring/configuration/) class.

+An instance of the [Configuration](https://reference.groupdocs.com/search/net/groupdocs.search.scaling.configuring/configuration/) class can be saved to a file or stream in the XML format using the Save method, and subsequently can be loaded from the file or stream using the Load method.

 The following code example shows how to create a search network configuration that describes two nodes.

 **C#**